TheRoddyWMS/Roddy/docs/index.rst

 Do you want to develop it?
 See the :doc:`developersGuide`

 Do you want to develop workflows with it?
-Open up the :doc:`pluginDevelopersGuide`
+Open up the :doc:`pluginDevelopment/pluginDevelopersGuide`

 Do you have questions?
 Please visit the `F.A.Q.`_ section in our GitHub Wiki